plhyhc/homebridge-garage-door-wsensor/README.md

 # Homebridge Pi Garage Door Opener With Sensor

 This is a [homebridge](https://github.com/nfarina/homebridge) plugin to make a Raspberry Pi connected with a Relay Board into a Garage Door Opener, via the Home app on iOS using Homekit.
 It uses a magnetic switch to determine the state of the garage door, open or closed.
-Tested with iOS 11.

-Homebridge works best I have found when run in sudo.
+The wires from the Relay go into the same ports as the wired button for the garage door.
+When the Relay closes the circuit it acts like the button was pushed.
+Tested with iOS 13.

+### Start on boot

+Have the "homebridge" command run at boot.

 ### Sample Config

-Config to be placed in .homebridge/config.json
+Rename config.sample.json to config.json and place in .homebridge/config.json
-* If you run homebridge from sudo, place config in /root/.homebridge/config.json
-* If you run homebridge without sudo, place config in /home/pi/.homebridge/config.json

 ```json
 {